-- June 2021- UoPeople became the first American University to offer an online Bachelor's degree taught completely in Arabic.
-The University also debuted certificate programs inBusiness Administration and Health Science. - August 2021 UoPeople offered 1,000 scholarships to Afghan women, following thecountry's turbulent political situation.
+August 2021 - UoPeople offered 1,000 scholarships to Afghan women, following thecountry's turbulent political situation.

-CHAPTER 2: ADMINISTRATIVE POLICIES

-All students and faculty are bound by the terms of all University policies, regulations, rules and requirements in this section and elsewhere in the Catalog, and on the institution's website.
+CHAPTER 2: ADMINISTRATIVE POLICIES All students and faculty are bound by the terms of all University policies, regulations, rules and requirements in this section and elsewhere in the Catalog, and on the institution's website.
 Students are responsible for informing themselves about the applicable policies, regulations, rules and requirements, and registration as a student constitutes acceptance of the statements and a commitment to abide by them.
 The content and policies included in this Catalog are subject to change and the most updated information can be found on the University's website on the policies page and, depending on the policy, in subsequent Addenda to this Catalog.

-Diversity and Inclusivity Policies

-University of the People is strongly committed to furthering the academic success and the general development of its diverse and international student body.
+Diversity and Inclusivity Policies University of the People is strongly committed to furthering the academic success and the general development of its diverse and international student body.
 University of the People works to promote a learning environment characterized by inclusiveness, values awareness and an understanding of one another's differences and similarities, and strives to treat all with dignity and respect.
 The institution is committed to multiculturalism and to advancing its mission of being an inclusive community that makes its academic programs, educational services, and employment opportunities available to all qualified individuals.

-Non-Discrimination Policy

-University of the People does not discriminate on any basis and is committed to equality of opportunity.
+Non-Discrimination Policy University of the People does not discriminate on any basis and is committed to equality of opportunity.
 Discrimination is defined as (1) treating members of a protected class less favorably because of their membership in that class or (2) having a policy or practice that has a disproportionately adverse impact on protected class members.
 University of the People will not engage in discrimination and prohibits all forms of harassment in its educational and employment programs, policies, practices, or procedures on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation including gender identity, and veteran status.
 The University will comply with all federal and state non-discrimination, equal opportunity and affirmative action laws, orders and regulations.
 This non-discrimination policy applies to admissions, employment, access to and treatment in University programs and activities.
+Disability Policy University of the People recognizes and accepts its obligations to provide reasonable accommodations to qualified disabled students in its educational programs.